leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

 Video (Please Click the Image Below):
 [![Denavit-Hartenberg Parametric Table](https://i.ytimg.com/vi/AdVCETLDfT8/maxresdefault.jpg)](https://youtu.be/AdVCETLDfT8)

-The Second step on finding the Forward Kinematics of the Given Manipulator is to find the Homogenous Transformation Matrix of the given system.
+The Second step on finding the Forward Kinematics of the Given Manipulator is to find the Homogeneous Transformation Matrix of the given system.
 HTM is mathematically defined as the following:

 ![image](https://github.com/leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/assets/83767299/4b47744e-e6ee-484a-8960-ab094259ce2e)

-Where $R$ and $d$ are Rotation Matrix and Displacment Vector concatenate together into a single matrix.
+Where $R$ and $d$ are Rotation Matrix and Displacement Vector concatenate together into a single matrix.
 This defines the following.
 To get more in-depth into the HTM, [you can watch it here](https://www.youtube.com/watch?v=4Y1_y9DI_Hw).
 To get things short, we can use the
-Denavit Hartenberg Convention of Finding the HTM of a Manipulator.
+Denavit Hartenberg Convention of finding the HTM of a Manipulator.

 The Origin of the Denvait Hartenberg Parameters is based on the two frame assumptions - Rule Number 2 and Rule Number 3.
-In this case, we can generalize the Homogenous Transformation Matrix as described in Spong (2005):
+In this case, we can generalize the Homogeneous Transformation Matrix as described in Spong (2005):

 $$A = Rot_{z,\Theta}Trans_{z,d}Rot_{x,\alpha}Trans_{x,\alpha}$$